BrianNguyen29/SafeGGUF/README.md

 ## Embedding (Zig Library)

-The library exposes a `Validator` that manages its own `QuotaAllocator` and `WorkBudget` from a `Limits` value. `validateOwned()` returns a `Result` that owns the parsed document and frees it through the captured validator-managed allocator:
+The library exposes a `Validator` that manages its own `QuotaAllocator` and `WorkBudget` from a `Limits` value. `validateOwned()` returns a `Result` that owns the parsed document together with its own heap-allocated validation state (a quota allocator with independent accounting, plus the run's work budget):

 ```zig
 const std = @import("std");